IOR88/messaging-with-rabbitmq/README.md

 message queue.
 This will be achieved socketio manager class.
 KombuManager cannot be used as it doesn't support asyncio mode(https://python-socketio.readthedocs.io/en/latest/server.html#kombu).
 We use AsyncAioPikaManager (https://python-socketio.readthedocs.io/en/latest/server.html#aiopika).

+## ai
+The last step of this project will create a neural network for messages sentiment analysis.
+We will first train the network to learn how to predict if message is hate/aggressive etc..., save the model and use it to predict hate/aggressive level of messages posted by chat participants.

+### preparation of learning data sets

+### architecture

+### training

+### implementation
+A celery task that will be triggered when user adds new message.